 Hearing Evaluation Services (HES) has a large team of audiologists, which allows us to have specialists in areas such as counseling and balance.
-Therefore, HES balance testing and subsequent treatment is administered or monitored by a balance specialist who will be committed to working with you throughout the process.
+Therefore, HES balance testing and subsequent treatment are administered or monitored by a balance specialist who will be committed to working with you throughout the process.

 Videonystagmography (VNG) testing is recommended if a patient has complaints of dizziness, including vertigo (spinning sensation), imbalance, unsteadiness, and/or lightheadedness.
-We use VNG to determine if the vestibular portion of the inner ear, which is responsible for carrying balance signals to the brain, may be the cause of dizziness symptoms.
+We use VNG to determine if the vestibular portion of the inner ear, which is responsible for carrying balance signals to the brain, maybe the cause of dizziness symptoms.
 VNG is one of the only tests capable of determining if a vestibular problem is localized to one or both sides of the balance system.

 Good balance and vision rely on a close relationship between the vestibular organ and the eyes.
 The VNG evaluates your balance function by using a pair of goggles, which are designed to record your eye movements when following visual objects.
 People produce involuntary eye movements called, “nystagmus,” when they become dizzy.
 If there is a problem within the balance system, certain head or body positions can trigger these involuntary eye movements.

 There are three parts of the VNG test:

 - Oculomotor: Sitting upright, you will follow a moving light with your eyes.
 This test helps to determine how well your eyes, brain, and vestibular system are working together to track various objects.
 The link between these three organs facilitates activities like walking and checking your watch or cell phone at the same time.

 - Positional: Eye movements are monitored while you are moved to a variety of different head and body positions on the examination table.
 This test helps determine which structures of the balance system may be involved in causing your dizziness.